Jorge-Hoyos/certifications/aws/practitioner/notes/cloud-guru-course.md

 - 24 regions and multiple AZs
 - Region is a geographical area, consists of two or more AZs
-- Availability zone is one or more discrete data centers, each with redundant power, networking and conectivity, separated by miles
+- Availability zone is one or more discrete data centers, each with redundant power, networking and connectivity, separated by miles
 - Edge locations are endpoint for AWS for caching content, A site that CloudFront uses to cache copies of your content for faster delivery to users at any location.
+  - Connected to AZs through Amazon private network

 ### Choosing right AWS region

-- Data soverinity laws
+- Data sovereignty laws
 - Latency to end users
 - AWS Services (us-east-1 primary region)

-## **Suport plans**
+## **Support plans**

 - Basic - free
 - Developer - ask technical question support center, 12-24 hour response - 29$